Gongs for meditation & sound healing

 The gong as a meditation instrument

-In our concerts and retreats, the gong works as a breathing field.
-The sound moves through time and space, softening your attention and automatically turning you inward.
+In our concerts and retreats the gong acts as a breathing field.
+The sound moves through time and space, softening your attention and naturally turning inward.

 Planet gongs